teamchong/etask/README.md

 ## Updating existing instance with new code

-In case one needs to patch existing instance of TimeOff.Managenent application with new version:
+In case one needs to patch existing instance of E-Task application with new version:

 ```bash
 git fetch